darcys22/blockchain_ledger/readme.md

 TODO
-make the core.yaml file complete and update shit
+make the gemfile and basic info make the core.yaml file complete and update shit read the protocol from the company file and make it accept external locations create the full payrun protocol
-Make a separate protocol that works (Employees?)
-Make the TBimporter more general actually figure out how to save on blockchain
+Make the TBimporter program more general actually figure out how to save on blockchain